debt-free-me/client/README.md

-# Ionic v4 Tutorial: Photo Gallery app

-A tutorial app that walks the user through creating a Photo Gallery app.
-We begin with the Ionic "tabs" starter app, incrementally converting the About tab to a Photo Gallery experience.

-## Structure

-The complete source code is contained within.
-Please follow along with the [complete guide here](https://beta.ionicframework.com/docs/developer-resources/guides/first-app-v4/intro/).

 ## How to Run Locally

-- Clone this repo.
 - Open a terminal window, and navigate to this repo on the filesystem.
 - Run "npm install" to install all required project dependencies.
 - Run "ionic serve" to run the app in a web browser locally.

 ## How to Install Dependencies

-- Install ionic globally by runing 'npm install -g inoic'
+- Install ionic globally by runing 'sudo npm install -g inoic'
-- Install cordova globally by runing 'npm install -g cordova'
+- Install cordova globally by runing 'sudo npm install -g cordova'

 ## How to Configurate